sjbrown/1kfa/mod_guide_player.md

 # Combat - Stamina and Wounds

-Your character will confront violent foes and dangerous obstacles.
+PCs will confront violent foes and dangerous obstacles.
 Will they endure exertion and injury to keep venturing forward, or will they be disfavoured by fate and end up broken, spent, or collapsed?